-Isaiah can be easily divided into two major sections.
+Isaiah breaks down easily into two major sections.
 Chapters 1-39 concern the judgment that Israel and the surrounding nations faced, while chapters 40-66 comfort God's people with the salvation and restoration God promised His people.
-The first section was probably written before the Assyrian exile, and the second after the fall of the northern kingdom.
-Since Judah sought security from its neighbors, both sections encourage a return to God in repentance, especially since He will restore all creation in a glorious kingdom under the Messiah.
+The first section was probably written before the Assyrian exile and the second after the fall of the northern kingdom.
+Since Judah sought its neighbors for security, both sections encourage a return to God in repentance-especially since He will restore all creation in a glorious kingdom under Messiah.